Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 }
 ```

-Let's take a look at how we can use **Terrascan** using the **[MSDO GitHub action](https://github.com/marketplace/actions/security-devops-action)** to scan our terraform code and how the results will be displayed on the **Defender for DevOps** dashboard in the Azure portal.
+Let's take a look at how we can configure the **Terrascan** analyzer using the **[MSDO GitHub action](https://github.com/marketplace/actions/security-devops-action)** to scan our terraform code and how the results will be displayed on the **Defender for DevOps** dashboard in the Azure portal.

 1. Sign in to [GitHub](https://www.github.com/) and select a repository you added earlier to **Defender for DevOps** on which you want to configure the **MSDO GitHub action**.